HfMT-ZM4/symbolist-electron/readme.md

 # API

-Each container's `definition` file has an attribute `palette` which lists the supportted `symbol` class names that can be used in the `container`.
+Each container's `definition` file has an attribute `palette` which lists the supported `symbol` class names that can be used in the `container`.

 eventually it would be great to have a GUI interface for defining a mapping definition.